• Video

 "I understand that many people don't think Facebook can or would even want to build this kind of privacy-focused platform — because frankly we don't currently have a strong reputation for building privacy protective services, and we've historically focused on tools for more open sharing," Zuckerberg wrote in a post on his Facebook page, titled, "A Privacy-Focused Vision for Social Networking."

-Facebook's founder and CEO Mark Zuckerberg speaks at the Viva Tech start-up and technology summit in Paris, May 24, 2018.
+Facebook's founder and CEO Mark Zuckerberg speaks at an event in Paris, May 24, 2018.

 Charles Platiau/Reuters, FILE